 Harnessing the power of yoga for women

-The life force energy is considered the creative force in yoga ( called Shakti ), the energy that brings all things into physical form.
+The feminine life force energy is considered the creative force in yoga philosophy, the energy that brings all things into physical form.

-This energy is radiant and powerful, it is not passive but active and creative.
+This energy is radiant and powerful, it is active and creative as well as receptive and nurturing.

-Through this experimentation and observation, I came up with the way to practice that resonated with me.
+Through experimentation and observation, I came up with the way to practice that resonated with me, and my mostly female students.

-Many years of research, and finding the right teachers for me as well as listening to my body and intuition, flowing with my natural cycles, and learning about the role of Shakti - the feminine energy, helped me to create practices that could be sustainable and lifelong.
+Many years of research, seeking out practices for and by women, and finding the right teachers for me, as well as listening to my body and intuition, flowing with my natural cycles, and learning about the role of Shakti - the feminine energy, helped me to create a practice that is sustainable and lifelong.

 • Yoga allows you to tune in to your bodies messages - this can help us through childbirth, hormonal changes, different stages of life, and being aware of how stress affects you.